mbmccoy/smtp_to_tcp/README.md

 You've woken up and found yourself in the middle of a desert with only one tool: a satellite phone with access to a single email account.
-You really, really want to check hacker news.
+You really, really want to check (reddit)[http://www.reddit.com].
 It's time for `smtp_to_tcp`.

+# Set up

+**WARNING**

+*Given the chance, this code will kill you and everyone you care about.* Make sure to thoroughly test all of these settings before you embark on a journey into the desert, and note that the code is not designed for high-reliability needs.
+You've been warned.

 ## Basic requirements

-While you can test-drive this software with only one computer, you'll find it's only useful if you use at least two computers.
+While you can test-drive this software with only one computer, you'll only be able to use it in the desert if you've set up at least two computers.
 We'll call these computers the `local` and the `remote` machines.

-  - You'll use the `local` machine to browse the internet using only your email connection.
+  - The `local` machine lets you browse the internet using your email connection.
 The local machine needs access to an SMTP and IMAP server.

   - The `remote` machine reads emails from the local machine and fetches the requested data from the internet.
 The remote machine